HDRUK/hutch/website/docs/external-systems/keycloak/index.md

 - Client authentication: `ON`
 - Authentication Flow:
-  - [x] Service accounts roles
+  - [x] Direct access grants
-    - Hutch will use the Client Credentials flow as it doesn't act on a user's behalf
+    - This is OIDC's "Resource Owner Password Credentials Grant" and is currently all Hutch supports, because MinIO and the TRE Controller API expect user tokens, not client ones.

 Login Settings: